 ISAT 511.
 Quantitative Methods for Systems Analysis.
-1-3 credits.

 This course is intended to improve the quantitative skills of certain graduate students.
 Basic mathematical functions and techniques are reviewed, and linear systems topics and numerical analysis techniques introduced.
 The course meets in tutorial sessions for lectures, discussion and recitation.
 Does not satisfy graduation requirements for MS ISAT students.